-- 1. To Study the Output waveforms of diode clipper and Diode Clamper circuits. - 2.To study the Input/Output V-I characteristics of BJT in CE configuration.

-3.To study Emitter follower circuit.

-- 4. To calculate the frequency of RC phase shift oscillator. - 5.To measure the frequency of Wein bridge oscillator. - 6.
-To measure the frequency of Hartley oscillator. - 7.
-To measure the frequency of Colpitt's oscillator.

-- 8. To study Gain analysis of Class-A Power Amplifier - 9.
-To study Gain analysis of Class-B Power Amplifier - 10.
-To study Gain analysis of Class B Push-pull Power Amplifier
+- 1. To Study the Output waveforms of diode clipper and Diode Clamper circuits. - 2.To study BJT amplifier in CE configuration. - 3.
+To study V-I Characteristics of FET/MOSFET. - 3.To study Emitter follower circuit. - 4.
+To calculate the frequency and observe the output waveform of RC phase shift oscillator. - 5.To measure the frequency and observe the output waveform of Wein bridge oscillator. - 6.
+To measure the frequency and observe the output waveform of Hartley oscillator. - 7.
+To measure the frequency and observe the output waveform of Colpitt's oscillator. - 8.
+To study Output waveform of Class-A Power Amplifier. - 9.
+To study Output waveform of Class-B Power Amplifier.